Note 1: Baby D is still chillin’ in my belly! I did acupuncture yesterday in attempt to naturally induce labor. I’ll keep y’all updated!

-Another note: Note: The Home Depot partnered with bloggers such as me for their Building Better Baths program.
+Note 2: The Home Depot partnered with bloggers such as me for their Building Better Baths program.
 As part of this program, I received compensation for my time.
 They did not tell me what to purchase or what to say about any product mentioned in these posts.
-The Home Depot believes that consumers and bloggers are free to form their own opinions and share them in their own words.
-The Home Depot’s policies align with WOMMA Ethics Code, FTC guidelines and social media engagement recommendations.

-This is hands down the most exciting makeover we’ve ever done!
+This is hands down the most exciting remodel we’ve ever done!
 Although, it was also by far the most expensive, ha!
 We completely gutted the bathroom and started fresh.
-And when I say “we”, I don’t just mean Andy and I!
-We had help, folks!
+And when I say “we”, I don’t just mean Andy and I. We had help, folks!
 We paid people to do lots of things except tile, paint, and install hardware.
-(And we even had help tiling!)
-Now, I do have to give myself a gold star for the bathroom pretty factor… Andy and I picked everything out and definitely did it on a budget.
+(And we even had help tiling.)
+Now, I do have to give myself a gold star for the bathroom pretty factor, Andy and I picked everything out and definitely did it on a budget.
 Almost everything we bought was in stock at our local Home Depot.
-(Minus the cabinet, counter, glass shower enclosure, and a few accessories!
-I added a source list at the bottom of the post.)
+(Minus the cabinet, counter, glass shower enclosure, and a few accessories.)
+I added a source list at the bottom of the post.
 Let’s get to the good stuff, shall we?
-Here she is y’all… our new bathroom!
+Here she is y’all, our new bathroom!

 If you’re new here, check out all of the bathroom remodel posts: